Share the Plate

 Can I nominate a recipient for Share the Plate?

-First Parish in Concord pledging members are encouraged to nominate organizations for Share the Plate for the 2021-2022 church year.
-The nominating process begins February 1 and closes March 1, 2021.
-Awards will be announced in April/May.
+First Parish in Concord pledging members and chartered groups are encouraged to nominate an organization for Share the Plate for the 2021-2022 church year HERE.
+The nominating process for fiscal year 2021-2022 is open from February 21 and close March 31, 2021.
+Awards will be announced in May.

 If you would like more information, please contact email@example.com.

-If your nomination is selected, you will need a First Parish sponsor to the organization to coordinate their visit to a service and/or a coffee hour so that the congregation can learn more about the organization’s work.
-You may serve as the liaison or find another First Parish member.
+If your nomination is selected, you will need a staff member of the organization to coordinate their visit to the 10:00 a.m. service so that the congregation can learn more about the organization’s work.
+(During the COVID-19 pandemic, these are through zoom meetings or prerecorded.)
+Or, you may serve as the presenter or find another First Parish member who has first-hand experience with the organization.

 How will selections be made among nominated organizations?